MicrosoftDocs/Advertising-docs/Advertising/bingads-13/guides/negative-sites.md

 ## <a name="sharedplacementexclusionlists"></a>Shared Website Exclusion Lists
 Negative sites can be added and deleted from a shared website exclusion list.
 The website exclusion list can be shared or associated with multiple ad accounts.

-> [!NOTE]
-> You can only view website exclusion lists in the redesigned Microsoft Advertising UI i.e., via Tools -> Shared Library -> Website exclusion lists.
-If you don't see it, look for the "Try the new Microsoft Advertising" prompt when you sign in.
-To use the redesigned Microsoft Advertising you must also be in the UI pilot ([GetCustomerPilotFeatures](../customer-management-service/getcustomerpilotfeatures.md) returns 522).

 A manager account can own up to three website exclusion lists.
 Each list can contain up to 10,000 negative sites.

 A list can be associated with ad accounts owned by the manager account, or linked in the [account hierarchy](account-hierarchy-permissions.md#account-hierarchy) under the manager account that owns the list.
-A list cannot be shared above our outside of the account hierarchy.
+A list cannot be shared above or outside of the account hierarchy.

 Only the users of the manager account (customer) that owns a website exclusion list ([PlacementExclusionList](../campaign-management-service/placementexclusionlist.md)) can update or delete the list, add or delete list items, and associate the list with ad accounts.
 If your ad account is associated with a website exclusion list that you do not own, you can disassociate the list from your account, but the list and list items are read-only.
 The owner of the list is determined by the association's [SharedEntityCustomerId](../campaign-management-service/sharedentityassociation.md#sharedentitycustomerid) element.